MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-security-baselines.md

 Apply the appropriate security baselines, based on the Windows Server role of your device:

 - Domain controller (DC)
-- Member server (domain joined)
+- Member server (domain-joined)
-- Workgroup member server (non-domain joined)
+- Workgroup member server (non domain-joined)

 The baseline experience is powered by OSConfig.
 Once applied, your security baseline settings are protected from any drift automatically, which is one of the key features of its security platform.